hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 NETWORK_AUTH_VALIDATOR_CLIENT_ID      The "Client ID" of your "Validator app backend" application (at the top of the application's settings page)
 NETWORK_AUTH_VALIDATOR_CLIENT_SECRET  The "Client Secret" of your "Validator app backend" application (at the top of the application's settings page)
 NETWORK_AUTH_VALIDATOR_USER_NAME      The subject identifier of your "Validator app backend" application.
 Equal to the "Client ID" of the "Validator app backend" application with `@clients` appended.
-NETWORK_AUTH_WALLET_CLIENT_ID         The "Client ID" of your "Wallet app backend" application (at the top of the application's settings page)
-NETWORK_AUTH_WALLET_CLIENT_SECRET     The "Client Secret" of your "Wallet app backend" application (at the top of the application's settings page)
-NETWORK_AUTH_WALLET_USER_NAME         The subject identifier of your "Wallet app backend" application.
-Equal to the "Client ID" of the "Wallet app backend" application with `@clients` appended.
 ====================================  =====

-9. Start Canton and configure it to validate tokens against your new Auth0 tenant:
+8. Start Canton and configure it to validate tokens against your new Auth0 tenant:

 .. parsed-literal::

     DOMAIN_URL=http://|cn_cluster|.network.canton.global:5008 ../canton-research-2.7.0-SNAPSHOT/bin/canton --config examples/validator/validator-participant-secure.conf --bootstrap examples/validator/validator-participant-secure.sc

-10. Now start the validator & the wallet again:
+9. Now start the validator again:

     a. generate the validator-onboarding.conf against your new Auth0 tenant: